-Venezuela's Leopoldo Lopez released from prison
+Venezuelan opposition leader Leopoldo Lopez released from prison

 Demonstrators have called for Maduro to step down, accusing him of eroding democracy.

 Also spurring protesters: Unemployment is set to surpass 25% this year.
-Soaring inflation and widespread shortages of medicine, food and other essentials have also plagued the country.
+Soaring inflation and widespread shortages of medicine, food and other essentials have plagued the country.

-Some Venezuelans have opted to leave the country, crossing the border into Colombia after enduring months without basics such as milk, eggs, flour, soap and toilet paper.
+Some Venezuelans have opted to leave, crossing the border into Colombia after months without basics such as milk, eggs, flour, soap and toilet paper.

-The government has been accused of intimidating and restricting the media, including taking CNN en Espanol off the air.
+The government has been accused of intimidating and restricting the media, including taking CNN en Español off the air.
 It tightly controls visas for foreign journalists including CNN, arresting those who report from inside the country without proper permits.